 Keep the NZ workflow distinct while learning from regional analogues

-That is why Australian council rates notice extraction is a useful regional comparison, not a substitute for an NZ rates schema.
+The operating pattern travels across markets; the schema does not — NZ council structure, UAGC, regional pass-throughs, and valuation fields need their own field names.
+That is why Australian council rates notice extraction is a useful regional comparison rather than a substitute for an NZ rates schema.
 An Australian workflow can validate the multi-property pattern, but NZ portfolios need their own field names, council categories, and review rules.
 Even within NZ, the schema should expect variation between major city councils, tourist districts, regional charges, and smaller territorial authorities.

 Start implementation with a common schema, not a pile of council-specific spreadsheets.
 Keep original line labels beside standard categories.
 Separate territorial authority charges from regional council lines.
 Preserve GST, arrears, penalties, due dates, rating year, and annual assessment fields.
 Keep source file and page references in the output.
 Test the prompt on a mixed sample before the full quarterly run: include at least one major metropolitan council, one regional pass-through example, one smaller district, and one notice with arrears or penalty wording.